Are you visiting Villa Park as an away fan?

-Traditionally away fans were seated in the Lower North stand (pictured) but in recent years have been housed in a two tiered section of the Doug Ellis stand.
-This move, whilst not necessarily improving atmosphere, does give you marginally improved facilities over the dated North Stand.
+Traditionally away fans were seated in the Lower North stand (pictured above) but in more recent years have been housed in a two tiered section of the Doug Ellis stand.
+This move, whilst not changing your vantage point hugely, does give you marginally improved facilities over the more dated North Stand.

-Expect to find yourself in the Doug Ellis stand.
+Expect to find yourself housed in the Doug Ellis stand on Witton Lane.

 Due to the need to provide visiting teams a greater capacity it’s more common that you will have the entire North Stand (Upper & Lower).
 If there is additional demand, clubs have taken a full allocation to include the Doug Ellis tiers mentioned above.

-Whilst Villa Park is a generally modern stadium, the North Stand is the oldest section of the ground and has facilities which unfortunately reflect this.
+Whilst Villa Park is a generally modern stadium, the North Stand (built in 1977) is now the oldest section of the ground and has facilities which unfortunately reflect this.
 It is widely anticipated that this portion will be subject to major redevelopment 2023+

 Away End – Doug Ellis Stand:

-Whilst a simple seating plan, as an away fan you will be split over 2 tiers if your club has taken their full allocation (almost 3000).
-The ordinary allocation approach is currently to fill from the back first, towards the front.
+Whilst a simple seating plan, as an away fan you will be split over 2 tiers if your club has taken their full allocation (3100).

 The upper tier has a 64 step stair climb.
-Something worth keeping in mind.
-The lower concourse is a large open area, but the upper is a more cramped affair.
+Something that’s worth keeping in mind.
+The lower concourse is a larger open space, but the upper is a more cramped affair.
 All seats have plenty of leg room and decent, unrestricted views.

-The lower Doug Ellis offers good atmosphere with vocal Villa fans who sit in the Lower North Stand.
-These home supporters mostly moved from areas within The Holte End, taking advantage of lower ticket prices and better “banter“.
+The lower tier offers good atmosphere with vocal Villa fans who sit in the Lower North Stand in close proximity.
+These home supporters mostly moved from areas within The Holte End, taking advantage of lower ticket prices and the prospect of better “banter“.

 If you are late, Villa keep 2 turnstiles open for away fans (1 for upper/lower tier).
 You will be able to get in until around half time.

 If expecting a beer in the ground, we’ve heard that you can sometimes only do so if you are in the lower tier of the Doug Ellis.
-If you find yourself in the Upper section, be aware that you cannot wander to the lower level to get a drink.
+If you find yourself in the upper concourse, be aware that you will be unable to wander to the lower level.

-This generally extends to all local sides (Birmingham City, WBA, Wolves), but also to an increasing number of returning clubs as well.
+This ban generally extends to all local sides (Birmingham City, WBA, Wolves), but also to an increasing number of returning clubs as well.